phylib/FortniteTraces/README.md

 generated game.
 As soon as the corresponding paper is accepted for presentation, additional game rounds as well as python scripts for the generation of other rounds and for customization of this data are added.

+A visualization of the generated movement traces of `g0` can be found on Youtube: https://www.youtube.com/watch?v=3QhVJy3fsPw